Get help with bills in Wayne County and Detroit Michigan.

 - Low income public and private housing units are available.
 In some cases the individual or family can select a home or apartment to live in and in other instances Wayne County or the city of Detroit will place an individual into a unit.
 Other resources available include a shelter, case management, meals, and information on employment assistance.
 More on low income housing Wayne County.

-Salvation Army Emergency Services - This is a Christian, faith based charity several centers around the county and city of Detroit.
-They provide social services, guidance, referrals, and money in some cases.
+Salvation Army Emergency Services - This is a Christian, faith based charity with several centers around the county and city of Detroit.
+They provide social services, referrals, and money to help pay bills in some cases.
 Financial assistance programs may be available as funding allows.

 Adult Well-being Services may have financial assistance for select needs.
-Grant money may be for qualified adults experiencing a hardship, single moms or Detroit as well as kids.
+Grant money may be for qualified older adults experiencing a hardship or their caregivers.
 Funds can help with rent, housing repairs, and security deposits.
 Other bills that may be eligible include hearing aids, car repairs, dental care, eyeglasses, and prescription medications.
 They also partner with other groups, such as the YMCA to give out free members, and look here for a free YMCA membership for seniors.

 - When it comes to the Healthy Aging organization, any support is focused on low income senior citizens or their spouses.
 As an example, the free car repair programs are mostly done by volunteer mechanics in Detroit, who only provide discounted labor and not the parts.
 Some miscellaneous medical equipment may be provided.
 The location is 1423 Field St, Detroit, Michigan 48214.
 Dial (313) 924-7860.